Quitch/GW-AI-Overhaul/.github/ISSUE_TEMPLATE/bug_report.md

 ## Attestation

-[ ] Check the box to confirm that you have verified this bug with all other mods disabled
+[ ] I have verified this bug with all other mods disabled

+[ ] I did not create this war while using one of the documented incompatible mods

 ## Describe the bug